-My name is Susan Leahy and I’m an educator based in Ireland, where I’ve been the Head of Spanish in the King’s Hospital School for over ten years.
+My name is Susan Leahy and I’m an educator based in Ireland, where I’ve been teaching Spanish in the King’s Hospital School since 2005.
 I’m curious about new teaching methods and like to experiment with them in class.
 Some I keep, some I ditch, some I revisit years later!
 I think that digital learning is important, but it has to be tackled the right way.
-This year has marked a big focus for me on mindfulness and well-being in my personal and professional life.

-In 2015, I finished a four year term as President of the Association of Teachers of Spanish (ATS) in Ireland and am currently the Vice-President.
+In 2015, I finished a four year term as President of the Association of Teachers of Spanish (ATS) in Ireland after which I spent a year as Vice-President, before stepping down fully from the committee.
 During my four years as President, I transformed the Association, creating an online community of over 1000 educators via Facebook, bringing native teachers from Spain to deliver quality grammar workshops to our members, and creating a tradition of peer-to-peer training with the first Languages TeachMeet in Ireland taking place in 2014 along with the innovative Methodology Carousel during which our members engage in structured conversations around language teaching techniques that work in the classroom.

 As well as my deep interest in continuing teacher education, I’ve worked with a number of universities in Initial Teacher Education.
 I regularly examine the Leaving Certificate Spanish Oral Examination and have corrected the Irish State Examinations at both Junior and Leaving Certificate Level.
 I was a member of the National Working Group on Modern Languages, which explores creative teaching & learning projects and designs programmes of Continuing Professional Development for teachers of Modern Languages in Ireland.